gitty-what-gitty-who/synchronize/README.md

 ## Important notes

-This script is designed for data mirroring, not for backups.  <br/>
+- This script is designed for data mirroring, not for backups.  <br/>
+- The first synchronization performs a full data transfer and may take some time. <br/>
+  Later synchronizations are faster because only changed or updated files are synchronized.

 > [!Warning]
 >	Deleted files on the local system will also be deleted from the USB drive upon synchronization.